 Why do it: This exercise specifically targets your gluteus medius, which is responsible for stabilizing your pelvis.
 An unstable pelvis puts the lumbar spine in a bad position, so the more you can strengthen the gluteus medius, the better your back will feel.

 How to do it: Stand with one arm against the wall.
 Raise your wall-side knee so your thigh is parallel to the floor.
-Your hip should not be touching the wall.
+Your hip shouldn’t be touching the wall.
 Stressing your standing leg, press your hip into the wall and release.
 Repeat 10 times on each side for five sets.

 Implement these exercises as part of your warm-up and cool-down routines to make sure your muscles are firing when you need them to.
-If any of these exercises lead to worse pain in your lower back — or simply do not improve anything — it may be time to visit the doctor and make sure your pain isn’t more serious than a simple muscle strain.
+If any of these exercises lead to worse pain in your lower back — or simply don’t improve anything — it may be time to visit the doctor and make sure your pain isn’t more serious than a simple muscle strain.

 Psst!
 Want to encourage recovery even more?
 Check out RockSauce.
 It’s a powerful heat-based solution that penetrates the skin to deliver long-lasting pain relief in muscles and joints.